Studies | Overview

 • From 9th to 10th Semester (In-depth Study): advanced and in-depth courses are taught (advanced courses in the scientific field and skills development, including the internship and the diploma dissertation).

-Key Features of Undergraduate Studies
+Key Features

 The Department of Animal Science curriculum comprises a total of 46 required courses, 18 major elective courses, and 31 free elective courses, providing students with comprehensive core knowledge, opportunities for specialization, and the ability to explore academic interests beyond the field of Animal Science.